What is hepatitis C?

 There are two forms of hepatitis C:

-Acute –this is short-term infection that occurs within 6 months after exposure to the virus.
-However, about 75-85% of people with the acute form go on to develop the chronic form.
+- Acute – a short-term infection that occurs within six months after a person is exposed to the virus.
+However, about 75 to 85 percent of people with the acute form go on to develop the chronic form.

-Chronic—this is a long-term illness that can persist throughout a person’s life.
+- Chronic – a long-term illness that can continue throughout a person’s life.
 It can lead to cirrhosis (scarring) of the liver and other serious problems, such as liver failure or cancer.
 About 15,000 people per year die from liver disease associated with hepatitis C.

 Early symptoms of hepatitis C may be similar to those of flu.
-Infected people often do not experience any symptoms.
-If symptoms do occur, it takes from 2 weeks to 6 months after exposure before they occur.
+Infected people often do not have any symptoms.
+If symptoms do occur, it takes from two weeks to six months after exposure before they occur.

 What are the symptoms of hepatitis C?